Nagula-Lahari/Elevate-labs-SQL-task6/README.md

 The project addresses common interview questions about subqueries:

-1. What is a subquery?
+What is a subquery?
+A subquery is a query nested inside another query (SELECT, INSERT, UPDATE, or DELETE) that provides data to the enclosing query.

-2. Difference between subquery and join
+Difference between subquery and join?
+Subqueries execute independently and return a result set used by the outer query, while joins combine data from multiple tables based on related columns.
+Subqueries can sometimes be rewritten as joins, but may have different performance characteristics.

-3. What is a correlated subquery?
+What is a correlated subquery?
+A correlated subquery references columns from the outer query and executes once for each row processed by the outer query, unlike regular subqueries that execute only once.

-4. Can subqueries return multiple rows?
+Can subqueries return multiple rows?
+Yes, depending on the operator used (IN, ANY, ALL, EXISTS).
+However, with comparison operators (=, >, <, etc.), the subquery must return a single value (scalar subquery).

-5. How does EXISTS work?
+How does EXISTS work?
+EXISTS returns TRUE if the subquery returns any rows, regardless of their content.
+It stops processing as soon as it finds the first matching row, which can be efficient.

-6. How is performance affected by subqueries?
+How is performance affected by subqueries?
+Subqueries can impact performance positively or negatively.
+Correlated subqueries may be slow as they execute for each row.
+Modern databases often optimize subqueries by converting them to joins.

-7. What is scalar subquery?
+What is scalar subquery?
+A scalar subquery returns exactly one row with one column, allowing it to be used wherever a single value expression is valid.

-8. Where can we use subqueries?
+Where can we use subqueries?
+Subqueries can be used in SELECT, FROM, WHERE, HAVING, and even INSERT/UPDATE/DELETE statements.

-9. Can a subquery be in FROM clause?
+Can a subquery be in FROM clause?
+Yes, this is called a derived table or inline view.
+It must have an alias and can be used like a regular table.

-10. What is a derived table?
+What is a derived table?
+A derived table is a subquery in the FROM clause that acts as a temporary table for the duration of the query execution.

 Answers to these questions can be found in the [SQL script file](/subqueries_demo.sql).